4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 Typos, Grammatical Errors, and Misspelled Words can cost you customers.

-When a potential customer finds what they’re looking for on your site, it’s the little things that can make or break their decision.
+When a potential customer finds what they’re looking for on your site, the little things can make or break their decision.
 If there are typos, grammatical errors, and misspelled words—chances are they’ll leave before you have an opportunity to convert them into customers.

 So make sure your website’s textual content is as polished and professional as you are!
 That way, it won’t let anything stand between you and the success of your business.